withclad/todo-app/README.md

 2. As a user, I can mark an outstanding task as completed
 3. As a user, I can view both my outstanding and completed tasks.

+All of these requirements - nothing more, nothing less - must be fulfilled.

 ### Visual requirements

 Please have the UI match the [provided mocks]().